 This notice mainly appears on Facebook Groups and Pages or Twitter profiles that use a third-party app to schedule their posts (like SocialBee).
 This is mandatory for any scheduling app and is not removable, nor editable.
 This notice provides transparency to users.

 That being said, the notice has different visibility for every type of profile:

 1. Facebook (Profile, Group, and Page)

-On your Facebook Profile, this notice will not be visible to anyone (including yourself).
-This is because Personal Profiles are only able to publish posts via reminders, which means you're posting natively in the end.
+On your Facebook Profile, this notice will be visible to anyone (including yourself).

 On your Facebook Group, it will be visible to anyone who can see your post.
 This is because Facebook only allows 3rd party apps to publish on your behalf using a Personal Profile (not as a page) to a group.